 Because the claimant's separation was disqualifying, benefits were paid to which he was not entitled.
 The unemployment insurance law provides that benefits must be recovered from a claimant who receives benefits and is later determined to be ineligible for benefits, even though the claimant acted in good faith and was not otherwise at fault.
-Iowa Code § 96.7.
 However, the overpayment will not be recovered when it is based on a reversal on appeal of an initial determination to award benefits on an issue regarding the claimant's employment separation if: (1) the benefits were not received due to any fraud or willful misrepresentation by the claimant and (2) the employer did not participate in the initial proceeding to award benefits.
-Iowa Admin.
-Code r.
-871-24.10(1).
 The employer will not be charged for benefits if it is determined that they did participate in the fact-finding interview.
 Iowa Code § 96.3(7), Iowa Admin.
 Code r.
 871-24.10.
 In this case, the claimant has received benefits but was not eligible for those benefits.
-The employer provided written documents for the fact-finding interview in lieu of having a participant.
-The documents did not include the contact information for a firsthand witness, nor did they provide sufficient details about the circumstances leading to the end of the claimant's employment.
-Therefore, the employer did not participate in the fact-finding interview.
-Since the employer did not participate in the fact-finding interview, the claimant is not obligated to repay to the agency the benefits he received and the employer's account shall be charged.
+Since the employer did participate in the fact-finding interview the claimant is obligated to repay to the agency the benefits he received and the employer's account shall not be charged.